 Suitable for all ages

-Situated in Newtown, south of Wellington’s CBD, Wellington’s zoo is home to over 60 different species of animal including chimps, baboons, big cats, sun bears, red pandas and giraffes.
-There’s a walk through section dedicated to Australian animals (yes, the kangaroos and emus are supposed to be free to wander!) and a ‘locals’ area, dedicated to animals found in New Zealand like the blue penguins and various farmyard animals like sheep and kunekune.
+Situated in Newtown, south of Wellington’s CBD, Wellington Zoo is home to over 100 different species of animal including chimpanzees, big cats, sun bears, red pandas, giraffes and a wide variety of native species.
+There’s a walk through section dedicated to Australian animals (yes, the kangaroos and emus are supposed to be free to wander!) and a ‘locals’ area, dedicated to animals found in New Zealand like the blue penguins and kea, as well as various farmyard animals like sheep and kunekune pigs.

 The more recent animal habitats are very interactive, either with animals freely wandering around (the sheep are generally happy to be patted in the ‘Meet the Locals’ section) and because of the information displays that are dotted around (like the area on conservation and sustainability at the zoo).

 Some of the animals will be easy even for little ones to spot.
 If you check feeding times for your favourite animals, you’re pretty much guaranteed to see those animals.
-Other animals will be ‘hiding’ out of view and harder to see, like the big cats.
-Make sure you leave time for the kids to try to find all of the creepy crawlies at Hero HQ (including different kinds of spiders) and the reptiles in glass fronted cages near the tuck shop.
+Other animals can be harder to spot, like the big cats but the challenge that this poses can in itself be a fun part of a trip to the Zoo!
+Make sure you leave time for the kids to try to find all of the creepy crawlies at Hero HQ (including different kinds of spiders) and the reptiles in glass fronted habitats near the food shop inside the Zoo.